OfficeDev/office-js-docs-pr/docs/excel/custom-functions-errors.md

 ---
 ms.date: 05/03/2019
 description: Handle errors in your Excel custom functions.
-title: Error handling for custom functions in Excel (preview)
+title: Error handling for custom functions in Excel
 localization_priority: Priority
 ---

-# Error handling within custom functions (preview)
+# Error handling within custom functions

 When you build an add-in that defines custom functions, be sure to include error handling logic to account for runtime errors.
 Error handling for custom functions is the same as [error handling for the Excel JavaScript API at large](excel-add-ins-error-handling.md).